aregsar/aregsarblog/blog/2021/installing-php-on-macos/index.md

 The configuration files are located at the `/usr/local/etc/php/<version>/` directory.

-This command prints out the locations:
+The command below prints out the locations:

 ```bash
 php --ini